embeddedartistry/athena-bootloader/README.md

 Right now the __ATmega328__ processor and the __WizNet W5100__ ethernet controller are supported.
 That means that your Arduino Uno, Arduino Duemilanove, Arduino Ethernet or any Arduino compatible board using these chipsets can be burned with the Ariadne bootloader.
 If you have the know-how you can probably compile the bootloader for other processors but note that we haven't tested it.
+The following list will be updated over time.
+* Arduino Ethernet
+* Arduino Uno
+* Arduino Duemilanove w/ ATmega328

 Roadmap
 -------
-Right now the main focus for the next release is bug fixing and functionality improvement.
+Right now the main focus for the first packaged release is bug fixing and improve existing functionality.
 That is why we encourage you to use the bootloader and report any bugs, misbehaviours or feature requests here on github.
 There is also on going work to work on the Arduino Mega and support for Arduino Leonardo is planned after that.
 Support for other ethernet or wifi controllers is being discussed but after the bootloader has been stabilized.